Greek Salad Dressing

 Ways to Use Greek Dressing

 • Salads: Make a big salad, with or without the lettuce, and use this as your dressing.
-It works for Greek style salads as it was intended, but can be used for any salad you like.
+It works for Greek-style salads as it was intended, but it can be used for any salad you like.
 The neutral flavors work well with everything.

 • Vegetables: Make some grilled or roasted vegetables and drizzle this on top right before serving.
 You can also marinate the vegetables in the dressing before cooking.